-- SB1 Regulation of Smoking: Held in (S) HSS.
+- SB 1 Regulation of Smoking: Passed (S) HSS.
+Referred to (S) SA

 Issues We’re Watching

-- Budget: cuts to Adult Day Programs: Finance Committees (S and H)
+- Budget: Cuts to Adult Day Programs: Finance Committees (S)

 Bills in Detail

 - House Bill 8 Powers of AttorneySponsor(s) REPRESENTATIVES HUGHES, Gruenberg.
 This bill updates Alaska’s current Power of Attorney Law with new protections against exploitation and conforms the law more closely to those of other states allowing for easier portability.
 Power of Attorney is an important tool to protect assets of a person who becomes incapacitated by providing a means to name someone the person trusts to manage their financial affairs.
 AARP supports this bill.
-Current status: No change from last week.
-This bill passed out of committee and is now in House Rules.
+Current status: No change from last week; awaits hearing in Senate Judiciary committee.